James Collins (footballer, born 1990)

-James Steven Collins (born 1 December 1990) is a professional footballer who plays as a striker for club Lincoln City.
+James Steven Collins (born 1 December 1990) is a professional footballer who plays as a striker for club Doncaster Rovers on loan from club Lincoln City.
 Starting his career at Aston Villa, he did not break through to the first team and has since represented a number of teams in the English Football League and the Scottish Premiership.

 Collins has won promotion from the fourth tier of English football four times so far in his career: twice as a runner-up with Shrewsbury Town, once as champions with Northampton Town, and most recently with Luton Town.
 He also twice gained promotion from the third tier of English football; once as champions with Luton Town, and most recently with Derby County.

 Born and raised in England, he represented the Republic of Ireland at under-19 and under-21 levels before making his senior international debut – and scoring – in 2019 in a friendly match against Bulgaria.